 IRQ

-Short for Interrupt ReQuest and pronounced as I-R-Q, IRQ is a signal that has a direct line to the computer processor allowing it to stop the processor momentarily and decide what to do next.
-IBM compatible computers go up to IRQ 15, and are prioritized in the computer according to the importance of the device.
-Today, most users will never need to worry about IRQ settings because all devices are now PnP and configured automatically.
-Below is an overview of the traditional IBM IRQ's, I/O ports, and their related devices.
+Short for interrupt request, an IRQ is a signal sent to the computer processor to stop (interrupt) it momentarily.
+IBM compatible computers go up to IRQ 15 and are prioritized in the computer according to the importance of the device.
+Today, most users don't need to worry about IRQ settings because all devices are now plug and play, which means they are configured automatically.
+The following table is an overview of the traditional IBM IRQ's, I/O ports, and their related devices.

 None | NO | NONE |